siyuanwu99/XJTU-speech-recognition-for-Chinese-number/README.md

-# audio-process
+# ASR

-A python implementation for audio process
+This is a python implementation for automatic speech recognition.
+It can recognize number from 0 to 9 in chinese.

-# Environment
+## Environment

-python==3.7
+- python == 3.7
-numpy
+- numpy
-matplotlib
+- matplotlib
-sklearn
+- sklearn
-librosa
+- librosa

+## Introduction

+## ASR in Time Domain

+## ASR in Frequency Domain